 The French Level II course is a review of the Level I curriculum and continues to develop students' language proficiency and knowledge of the French-speaking world and culture.
 It is intended for use with middle and/or high school students who have successfully completed one year of French study.
 The goal of this course is to continue to develop students' interpersonal, interpretive, and presentational skills in French.
 Students will begin to expand the topics on which they can communicate and the ways in which they are able to express themselves and understand others.
-Students will begin to enhance their speech through the use of connecting and transition words, and will begin to manipulate different time frames while exploring themes relating to communication and interculture celebrations, and the working world.
+Students will begin to enhance their speech through the use of connecting and transition words, and will begin to manipulate different time frames while exploring themes relating to community, going on vacation, the house and home, food preparation and culture, comparisons of home culture celebrations to target culture celebrations, and the working world.
 Although the focus of this course is on communication and intercultural competency, the units of study also support cross-curricular content, including the arts, health, science, language arts, and social studies.

-Prerequisite: Successful completion of French I Grades: 10, 11, 12 (06122-French) NCAA
+Prerequisite: Successful completion of French I

+Grades: 10, 11, 12 (06122-French)